algobulls/algobulls_help_site/docs/member/faq.md

 ### ii.
 Do you need any technical knowledge or anyone can start?
 Absolutely not!
 Our automated trading platform connects with your trading account, and the expert algorithm strategies will do all the trading and manage the risk for you.
 You need not have any prior experience in trading or programming.

 ### iii.
-Do you need any technical knowledge or anyone can start?
-Absolutely not!
-Our automated trading platform connects with your trading account, and the expert algorithm strategies will do all the trading and manage the risk for you.
-You need not have any prior experience in trading or programming.

-### iv.
 Does it work in a bearish market?
 Yes, AlgoBulls uses multiple trading strategies designed for falling prices that allow it to profit during a falling market (bear market).
 This is done through the use of short selling or inverse position.

-### v.
+### iv.
 How much capital is necessary for trading?
 Each method will provide information on the minimum capital required for that specific stock.
 However, the amount of capital required is determined by two factors: the quantity you wish to trade and the leverage provided by your broker for that specific stock.

-### vi.
+### v.
 What are the risk-to-reward ratio and accuracy rates?
 We have provided backtesting data for all of our strategies on the marketplace so that you may evaluate the strategy's performance.
 The summary section contains information on the number of trades, profit, losses, hit ratio, and many other factors.

 ## 2. Registration & Login: